 Pulsed Electromagnetic Field Therapy and Low Light (cold) Laser Therapy are two different types of therapies for different conditions.
 Lasers are better suited for targeting specific areas of the body like injuries and acupressure points while PEMF is more of a whole-body therapy.
 Cold laser therapy has pain relief effects not found with PEMF and is superior for the treatment of both acute injuries and chronic pain.

 Yes.
-Brandenburg Equine Therapy offers replacement lens covers just contact us.
+Brandenburg Equine Therapy offers replacement lens covers for orders verified through us, just contact us with your name and order #.

 Cold lasers reduce inflammation and the pain associated with it.